 Gifts with Meaning

-‘My first year teaching in Australia a student got me a compass (the directional kind) with a message about keeping students pointed in the right direction.
+‘My first year teaching a student got me a compass (the directional kind) with a message about keeping students pointed in the right direction.
 That was really special for me.’ – Kristian

 ‘Last year I received two ancient coins from a student – one depicted Minerva, Roman goddess of wisdom and the other Athena, Greek goddess of wisdom.
 They meant a lot to me as the boy and I had shared some great chats about our shared interest in ancient mythology.
 I put them on a necklace to wear as pendants.’ – Emma